akshayDhotre/mlops-model-deployment/model_card.md

 Model is saved as a pickle file in the model folder.
 All training steps and metrics are logged in the file "logs/ml_model.log".

 ## Intended Use
-This model can be used to predict the salary level of an individual based off a handful of attributes.
+This model can be used to predict the salary level of an individual based on cnesus data having few attributes.
 The usage is meant for students, academics or research purpose.

 ## Training Data